 Tasks#

 A task in EOS encapsulates an operation and can be thought of as a function.
 Tasks are the elementary building block in EOS.
-A task is ephemeral, meaning it is created, executed, and terminated.
-A task takes some inputs and returns some outputs, and may use one or more devices.
+A task is ephemeral: created, executed, and terminated.
+A task takes inputs and returns outputs, and may use one or more devices.

 1. Parameters: Data such as integers, decimals, strings, booleans, etc that are passed to the task.